djangocon/2024.djangocon.us/src/_content/posts/discussion-panel.md

 title: 'Panel Discussion: Open, friendly, and welcoming: on the history and future of mentoring in Django'
 ---

-# Announcing our panel discussion for DjangoCon US 2023: Panel Discussion: Open, friendly, and welcoming: on the history and future of mentoring in Django
+# Announcing our panel discussion for DjangoCon US 2024: Panel Discussion: Open, friendly, and welcoming: on the history and future of mentoring in Django

 We're excited to announce our panel discussion for DjangoCon US 2024!

-acey Henschel will moderate a panel discussion on the history and future of communities within the Django community.
+Lacey Henschel will moderate a panel discussion on the history and future of communities within the Django community.
 We'll explore how mentoring, community involvement, and support networks are important in keeping Django resilient.
-By highlighting the work of groups like Django Girls, PyLadies, Djangonaut Space, and Black Python Devs, we’ll see how these initiatives not only foster personal growth but also play a vital role in keeping the Django community strong and sustainable for the long term.
+By highlighting the work of groups like [Django Girls](https://djangogirls.org), [PyLadies](https://pyladies.com), [Djangonaut Space](https://djangonaut.space), and [Black Python Devs](https://blackpythondevs.com/), we’ll see how these initiatives not only foster personal growth but also play a vital role in keeping the Django community strong and sustainable for the long term.

 We’ll discuss: